turnermm/Dokuwiki-skip-entity/README.md

 # Dokuwiki-skip-entity
-Creates monospaced text wihout converting entities
+Creates monospaced text without converting entities and also preserves most markup as literals.

 See README for instructions